-- Check the wheel bearing for damage and wear. - " If the wheel bearing is damaged or worn: - Change the rear wheel bearing. - Clean and grease shaft seal rings and contact surface of the spacers.
+- Check the wheel bearing for damage and wear. - If the wheel bearing is damaged or worn: - Change the rear wheel bearing.
+4 - Clean and grease shaft seal rings 1 and contact surface A of the spacers.

-Long-life grease (🕮 p.
-110)
+Long-life grease (p.
+109)

-- Insert the spacers. - Position the rear wheel and insert wheel spindle $oldsymbol{2}$. - ✓ The brake linings are correctly positioned. - Mount the chain.
+- Insert the spacers. - Clean and grease the wheel spindle.

+- ✓ The brake linings are correctly positioned. - Mount the chain.

 - Position chain adjuster 3.
-Mount nut 4, but do not tighten it yet. - Make sure that chain adjusters 3 are fitted correctly on adjusting screws 5. - Check the chain tension. (p.
-57) - Tighten nut 4.
+Mount nut 4, but do not tighten it yet.

+- Make sure that chain adjusters 3 are fitted correctly on adjusting screws 5.

+- Check the chain tension. (

+p.
+57)

+- Tighten nut 4.